 Where can I get free answers to tax law questions?

 Have questions about what filing status means, whether to file a tax return or who can be claimed as a dependent?
 Simply do a keyword search on IRS.gov; use Publication 17, the annual, searchable income tax guide.
-Or you can try the IRS Tax Map, which allows search by topic or keyword for single-point access to tax law information by subject. if you don't find the answers you are looking for, you can even call TeleTax at 1-800-829-4477 for recorded information on a variety of tax topics.
+If you don't find the answers you are looking for, you can even call TeleTax at 1-800-829-4477 for recorded information on a variety of tax topics.

 What if I can't pay my tax bill?

 The Online Payment Agreement tool can help you determine in a matter of minutes whether you qualify for an installment agreement with the IRS.
 If your tax obligation is even more serious, the Offer in Compromise Pre-Qualifier can help you determine if you qualify for an "offer in compromise," an agreement with the IRS that settles your tax liability for less than the full amount owed.

 Where can I get help preparing my taxes?